deckhouse/deckhouse/modules/500-upmeter/docs/internal/DEVELOPMENT.md

 ### Synthetic

-Probes belonging to the "synthetic" group send requests to the smoke-mini – a model web server application.
+Probes belonging to the "synthetic" group send requests to the smoke-mini — a model web server application.
 This allows the user to estimate the behavior of real-life applications in the cluster.
 The `smoke-mini` app runs five HTTP server StatefulSets and provides an API for running tests.
 Pods of one of the StatefulSets are re-scheduled once a minute on random nodes.
-The `smokemini/reschedule.go` hook is responsible for scheduling
+The `smokemini/reschedule.go` hook is responsible for scheduling.

 #### Supported probing methods

-* `/` – checks whether the Pod is available; returns the 200 response code in all cases;
+* `/` — checks whether the Pod is available; returns the 200 response code in all cases;
-* `/dns` – checks whether the cluster DNS is working by resolving the `kubernetes.default` domain name;
+* `/dns` — checks whether the cluster DNS is working by resolving the `kubernetes.default` domain name;
-* `/neighbor` – checks whether there is access to the "neighboring" StatefulSet using the HTTP address of the Pod;
+* `/neighbor` — checks whether there is access to the "neighboring" StatefulSet using the HTTP address of the Pod;
-* `/neighbor-via-service` – checks whether the "neighboring" StatefulSet is accessible over a shared service.
+* `/neighbor-via-service` — checks whether the "neighboring" StatefulSet is accessible over a shared service.